Florence remembers nursing her own son through a nearly fatal episode of diarrhea.

 Women rarely hold office in Kenya.
 Florence Weke-sa is an exception.
 The only female councillor on the Kimilili Municipal Council, she has become a voice for the mothers of her ward and for their children.
 Wrapped in her customary bright colors, Florence stands out in a crowd—and so does her message: “We need to care for our children.”

-The statistics say diarrhea kills more than 4,000 children around the world every day.
-In Kenya, diarrhea is the third leading cause of death among children under five.
+The statistics say diarrhea kills more than half a million children around the world every day.
+In Kenya, diarrhea is one of the leading causes of death among children under five.
 The burden is particularly serious in Bungoma District, a poor and mostly rural area.
 It is Florence’s duty as a councillor to be present at every funeral in the district.
 Too often, those funerals are direct evidence of how quickly and how often diarrhea kills the very young.

 “Diarrhea is still here—but it is no longer killing.”

-Last year, Florence took part in a pilot project run by PATH, joining a workshop that taught practical methods to reduce disease: breastfeeding, use of oral rehydration solution, zinc treatment, proper hygiene.
+Florence took part in a pilot project run by PATH, joining a workshop that taught practical methods to reduce disease: breastfeeding, use of oral rehydration solution, zinc treatment, proper hygiene.
 The workshop was part of a new, community-based approach to diarrheal disease control in the region and a proving ground for techniques that will be integrated into Kenya’s National Diarrheal Disease Control Framework.
-The model will soon be translated to Vietnam as well.

 Follow PATH staffer Alfred Ochola as he shows how rehydration corners are defeating life-threatening diarrhea in Western Kenya in this video.